Skip to content

 The book

-• It’s bananas; pygmies, axes, masons, forests, signs and symbols.
+• It’s bananas; pygmies, axes, masons, forests, signs and symbols (like memes, pre-meme).

 • It’s an overwhelm of mystical verbiage.